somata/somata-websocket-client/README.md

 # somata-websocket-client

-Client for use with [somata-websocket-server](https://github.com/somata/somata-websocket-server).
+Make Somata service calls and subscriptions from the browser using native WebSocket (which means it works with React Native).
+Pairs well with [somata-websocket-server](https://github.com/somata/somata-websocket-server).
 Remote calls and subscriptions are returned as [Kefir](https://github.com/rpominov/kefir) streams.

 ## Installation